Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Decomposition of qutrit diagonal unitaries and applications

 \subsubsection{The ternary encoding}

 Recent studies \cite{Deller_2023, tancara_2024} highlight the advantages of using qudit systems to solve combinatorial problems.
-The ternary encoding for the graph k-coloring problem uses $m=\lceil \log_3 k \rceil$ qutrits to represent a node.
-The corresponding cost Hamiltonian is not different from Eq.~\eqref{eq:binary_enc}, where $H^k_{v,w}$ takes the form:
+The ternary encoding for the graph $k$-coloring problem uses $m=\lceil \log_3 k \rceil$ qutrits to represent a node.
+From \cref{eq:ham_decomp}, the cost Hamiltonian expands into a weighted sum of Weyl gadgets plus identity.
+For a generic number of colors $k$, the ternary encoding Hamiltonian takes the form:

-where $Z_{v, \ell_n}$ represents the Weyl-Heisenberg $Z$ applied to the $(m \cdot v + \ell)$-th qutrit.
+where $Z_{v, \ell}$ represents the Weyl-Heisenberg $Z$ applied to the $(m \cdot v + \ell)$-th qutrit.
 We now explicitly provide the circuit decomposition of the Hamiltonian $H_{v,w}^k$ for $k=3,9,27$.

-The ternary encoding for the 3-coloring problem encodes the three colors into the three energetic level of a single-qutrit.
-From Eq.~\eqref{eq:kcolorham} we derive the Hamiltonian for the graph 3-coloring:
+The binary encoding for the 3-coloring problem requires 2 qubits and the implementation of a penalty Hamiltonian to suppress the fourth unwanted color, as illustrated in Fig.~4 in \cite{bottrill2023}.
+Instead, the ternary encoding stores the colors into the three levels of a single qutrit.
+For $k=3$, we derive from Eq.~\eqref{eq:kcolorham} the following Hamiltonian:

+This Hamiltonian corresponds to a single Weyl gadget from \cref{def:weyl_string} whose decomposition is given by \cref{lem:wey_decomp}.
+The circuit implementation of its unitary evolution requires 2 \cx gates and a single-qutrit rotation:

-The decomposition scheme described in Sec.~\ref{sec:algorithm} decomposes $\exp(-i\frac{\theta}{2} H_{v,w}^{3})$ into CX, \xd\ and $z$ rotation gates.
-The elementary circuit is shown in Fig.~\ref{fig:3_colors}.
-The circuit is shorter than the qubit implementation of the same problem, as shown in Table~\ref{tab:resources}, and does not to require any penalty Hamiltonian.
+for $\rs$ in \cref{def:rot_s}.
+The circuit is shallower than the qubit implementation for the same problem, as shown in Table~\ref{tab:resources}, and does not require any penalty Hamiltonian.

 The binary encoding for the graph 9-coloring problem stores the color of each node using $\lceil \log_3 9 \rceil=4$ qubits.
 Since $2^4=16$, the penalty Hamiltonian must suppress 7 invalid colors, increasing the depth of the circuit.
-Instead, the problem is naturally encoded in the ternary encoding, where 2 qutrits exactly encode the 9 colors.
-The ternary encoded Hamiltonian for the graph 9-coloring problem correspond to:
+Instead, the problem is naturally encoded into two qutrits by ternary encoding.
+The qutrit Hamiltonian for the graph 9-coloring problem corresponds to

-As before, we recovered the Hamiltonian from Eq.~\eqref{eq:kcolorham}.
-Notably, the first two WH $Z$-strings in Eq.\eqref{eq:ham_9_color} corresponds to $H_{v,w}^{3}$ applied to two pairs of qutrits.
-Consequently, the circuits implementing the first two terms are analogous to the one depicted in Fig.~\ref{fig:3_colors}.
-Finally, the circuit implementing the entire Hamiltonian can be further simplified to the version shown in Fig.~\ref{fig:9_colors}, where we applied CX identities to reduce the CX count.
-Note, each WH $Z$-string is not decomposed into the pattern shown in Fig.~\ref{fig:ck_elementary_dec}.
-Instead, the decomposition follows a pattern where the distance between the control qubit and the target qubit of the CX gate is always $m$ qubits.
+Note that the first two terms also appeared in $H_{v,w}^{3}$, therefore we expect the circuit implementing these terms to be analogous to Eq.~\eqref{eq:3_colors}.
+The following circuit implements the unitary evolution of \cref{eq:ham_9_color}: